Tuner provided by GuitarApp

 Open A tuning

-Tuning For Left-Handed Players
+Left-Handed Players

 (Place the Friendly Banjo on your lap.
 Use your right hand to tune the strings and your left hand to pluck the strings.)